andreaangiolillo/Misspelling/README.md

 # Mispelling
-This software implemets a sperimental keyboard by using Hidden Markov Model in order to correct clerical mistakes and to improve the accuracy of the writing.
+This software implements a sperimental keyboard by using Hidden Markov Model in order to correct clerical mistakes and to improve the accuracy of the writing.

 The Output: